LeBron gets 36 in 3-point barrage, Lakers rout Spurs 129-102 - WHIZ News

 THINKING OF KOBE

-Before the game, Spurs coach Gregg Popovich gave a stirring answer to a question about Bryant’s place in the game.
+Before the game, Popovich gave a stirring answer to a question about Bryant’s place in the game.
 The U.S. Olympic team assistant coach said Bryant “was special to all of us in different ways. … He was like a superhero who was actually human.
-There aren’t any superheroes that are really human, but we kind of thought of him as one of those kind of people, and so being such a shock.
+There aren’t any superheroes that are really human, but we kind of thought of him as one of those kind of people.”

 “When somebody’s sick for a long time and you expect it, you deal with that.
-But when somebody is taken the way that he and his daughter and all the other people were taken, that makes it a tragedy and more painful in some ways.”
+But when somebody is taken the way that he and his daughter and all the other people were taken, that makes it a tragedy and more painful in some ways,” Popovich said.

 UP NEXT